 The following categories represent general guidelines.
 Blood lead level (BLL) monitoring should be done on a schedule based on an individual's risk of exposure to lead.
 Primary management of lead poisoning is source identification and the elimination or reduction of further exposure.
 A single BLL does not reflect cumulative body burden, nor predict long-term effects.
 Recent evidence suggests that chronic low-level lead exposure has adverse health effects in adults and no blood lead threshold level for these effects has been identified.
 Treatment decisions, including chelation, should be made in consultation with a physician knowledgeable about lead poisoning medical management.
-Centers for Disease Control and Prevention (CDC, 2012) report that the mean BLL for US adults age 20 years and older is $1.38 \,\mu g/dL$ .
+The most recent NHANES data show that 97.5 percentile for BLL in adults for US adults age 16 years and older is 3.46 μg/dL.

-Blood Lead Level (μg/dL) Management Recommendations <5 No action needed Monitor BLL if ongoing exposure 5-9 Discuss health risks Minimize exposure Consider removal for pregnancy and certain medical conditions Monitor BLL 10-19 Decrease exposure Remove from exposure for pregnancy Consider removal for certain medical conditions or BLL ≥ 10 for an extended period of time Monitor BLL 20-29 Remove from exposure for pregnancy Remove from exposure if repeat BLL in 4 weeks remains &gt; 20 Annual lead medical exam recommended 30-49 Remove from exposure Prompt medical evaluation 50-79 Remove from exposure Prompt medical evaluation Consider chelation with significant symptoms &gt; 80 Remove from exposure Urgent medical evaluation Chelation may be indicated
+Blood Lead Level (μg/dL) Management Recommendations <3.5 No action needed Monitor BLL if ongoing exposure 3.5-9 Discuss health risks Minimize exposure Consider removal for pregnancy and certain medical conditions Monitor BLL 10-19 Decrease exposure Remove from exposure for pregnancy Consider removal for certain medical conditions or BLL ≥ 10 for an extended period of time Monitor BLL 20-29 Remove from exposure for pregnancy Remove from exposure if repeat BLL in 4 weeks remains &gt; 20 Annual lead medical exam recommended 30-49 Remove from exposure Prompt medical evaluation 50-79 Remove from exposure Prompt medical evaluation Consider chelation with significant symptoms &gt; 80 Remove from exposure Urgent medical evaluation Chelation may be indicated